readthedocs/readthedocs.org/docs/guides/deprecating-content.rst

       ranking:
          api/v1.html: -1

-This wont hide results from that page, but it will give priority to results from other pages.
+This won't hide results from that page, but it will give priority to results from other pages.

 ..
 TODO: mention search.ignore when it's implemented.